-Residential rental property means a dwelling with at least two (2) dwelling units, regardless of whether anyone is currently residing in each unit.
+Residential Rental Property means a dwelling with at least two (2) dwelling units, regardless of whether anyone is currently residing in each unit.

-Rooming house means any dwelling, or that part of any dwelling, containing one (1) or more rooming units in which space is let by the owner or operator to four (4) or more persons who are not husband or wife, son or daughter, mother or father, or sister or brother of the owner or operator; provided that hospitals, homes for the aged, and other institutions licensed by the state department of health under Section 19a et. seq. of the Connecticut General Statutes shall not be regarded as rooming houses or as subject to the provisions of this article.
+Rooming house means any dwelling, or that part of any dwelling, containing one (1) or more units in which space is let by the owner or operator to four (4) or more persons.
+This term includes, but is not limited to, hotels, motels, group living residential occupancies and dwellings located in the City that house groups including fraternities and sororities that are not located on land owned by educational institutions.
+This term excludes hospitals, homes for the aged, community residences and health care facilities that are otherwise regulated by state law.